 - Less stressful.
 Many people find planning a complex funeral process very stressful and not needed.
 Immediate burial means that people can choose to grieve in their own time.
 An affordable funeral also removes significant financial stress.

 - Save the environment.
-Embalming chemicals slow down decomposition, but they can harm Earth.
+Embalming chemicals slow down body decomposition in the casket, but they can harm Earth.
 When these chemicals enter the environment, they could cause damage to plants and animals in a long run.

 - Privacy.
 Not all the people the same, and some of us prefer to have small private funeral with only close friends and family members.